A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Personality influences learning.
 Learners have varying degrees of self-confidence and differ in the clarity of their personal goals and expectations for success and failure.

-- Learners want to learn.
+- People want to learn.
 Individuals are naturally curious and enjoy learning, but personal insecurity and fear of failure often get in the way.

-- Learners like challenges and are most creative when learning is challenging and meets their individual needs.
+- People like challenges and are most creative when learning is challenging and meets their individual needs.

 - Learners are individuals.
 Not all learners are at the same stage of physical, intellectual, emotional, and social development.
 Learners also differ in their cultural backgrounds.
 Although the basic principles of learning apply to all learners regardless of these differences, instructors must take into account such differences between learners.

 - The learning environment is important.
-Students learn best in a friendly, socially interactive, and diverse environment.
+People learn best in a friendly, socially interactive, and diverse environment.

 - Learners like positive reinforcement.
 Learning environments that support the self-esteem and respect of the individual learner tend to be more successful.